The Green Deal Swansea

 Are my Cavity Walls suitable for insulating?

 If your home was built after 1925, the chances are that its external walls are made of two skins of brick with a gap or cavity between them, held together with wall ties.
 Cavity Wall Insulation fills that gap, keeping the warmth in - thus saving energy.
-It can also help reduce condensation inside the house if this is a problem on your external walls.
+It can also help reduce condensation inside the house if this is a problem on the inside of your external walls.

 Your home will usually be suitable for cavity wall insulation if:

 What if there is damp in the house?

-If you have any damp patches on your external walls then they should not be insulated until the cause of the damp has been resolved.
+If you have any damp patches on the inside of your external walls then they should not be insulated until the cause of the damp has been resolved.
 In fact, if there is damp, the property will fail the CASS survey, and we will not install cavity wall insulation.
 To get a Grant there must be a 25 year guarantee issued.
 To get a 25 year guarantee issued the property must pass a CASS survey.
 So if there is damp there is no Grant - simples.

 If it is "Black Mould / Spots" then this is probably Condensation and not Damp.
-90% of the time Condensation is a lifestyle issue rather than a structural issue.
+It is said that 90% of the time Condensation is a lifestyle issue rather than a structural issue.
 However, Cavity Wall Insulation can help reduce/eradicate Condensation.

 How is Cavity Wall insulation installed?